7 Best Erectile Dysfunction Supplements to Improve Erection Quality Naturally

 The latter mechanism of HSE is particularly interesting due to the fact that roughly 20% of men have varicose veins in their testicles, sometimes noticeable, but often so mild that they go unnoticed.
 These veins can be surgically operated, but so far escin (the active compound in horse chest nuts) has been identified as the only compound that has proven research backing up its use as a natural varicocele treatment.

-There are three studies which all found that standardized escin is able to significantly “resolve” varicose veins all around the body (study, study, study), and most importantly one which showed that escin derived from HSE was able to reduce the rate of varicoceles and thus improve the sperm counts and testosterone levels of infertile patients.
-One study has also experimentally varicocele’d rodents just to find out that standardized escin can reverse the negative effects.
+There are three studies which all found that standardized escin is able to significantly “resolve” varicose veins all around the body12–14, and most importantly one which showed that escin derived from HSE was able to reduce the rate of varicoceles and thus improve the sperm counts and testosterone levels of infertile patients15.
+One study has also experimentally varicocele’d rodents just to find out that standardized escin can reverse the negative effects16.

 6. Grape Seed Extract